It’s a bit complicated, but worth understanding.

 The AP pays all the trading costs and fees, and even pays an additional fee to the ETF provider to cover the paperwork involved in processing all the creation/redemption activity.

 The beauty of the system is that the fund is shielded from these costs.
 Funds may still pay trading fees if they have portfolio turnover due to index changes or rebalances, but the fee for putting new money to work (or redeeming money from the fund) is typically paid by the AP.
 (Ultimately, investors entering or exiting the ETF pay these costs through the bid/ask spread.)

-The system is inherently fairer than the way mutual funds operate.
+The system is inherently more fair than the way mutual funds operate.
 In mutual funds, existing shareholders pay the price when new investors put money to work in a fund, because the fund bears the trading expense.
 In ETFs, those costs are borne by the AP (and later by the individual investor looking to enter or exit the fund).

 Other Articles Of Interest